ayrshare/social-media-api/README.md

 ### History, Post, Delete Example

 This simple example shows how to post an image or video, get history, and delete the post.
 This example assumes you have a free API key from [Ayrshare](https://www.ayrshare.com) and have enabled Twitter, Facebook Pages, Facebook Groups, Instagram, LinkedIn.
-Note, YouTube, Google My Business, Telegram, and Reddit also available.
+Note, YouTube, Google My Business, Telegram, TikTok, and Reddit also available.

 ``` javascript
 const SocialPost = require("social-post-api");